Skylake-dev/Notes/Data Bases 2/Data Bases 2.md

   query: `SELECT * FROM student WHERE id=54` hash built on students id:
     - if it's primary storage the cost is `1 + average length of overflow chain`
-    - if it's secondary storage the cost is `1 + average length of overflow chain` for retrieving the pointer + `1` to access the block containing the id
+    - if it's secondary storage the cost is `1 + average length of overflow chain` for retrieving the pointer + `1` to access the block containing the id (if unique id otherwise `N` accesses, one for each id)
 - intervals
   - sequential structures require a full scan, if they are sequentially ordered may have cost reduced (stop the scan when the end of the interval is reached).
   - hash structures do not support interval lookup.